 The Group is required to make an assessment of each ongoing project in order to determine at what stage (if at all) a project meets the criteria outlined in the Group's accounting policies.
 Such assessment may, in certain circumstances, require significant judgement.
 In making this judgement, the Group evaluates, amongst other factors, the stage at which technical feasibility has been achieved, management's intention to complete and use or sell the product, the likelihood of success, the availability of technical and financial resources to complete the development phase and management's ability to measure reliably the expenditure attributable to the project.
 Research and product development expenditure incurred on minor or major upgrades, or other changes in software functionality, does not satisfy the criteria where it is considered that the product is not substantially new in its design or functional characteristics.
 Such expenditure is therefore recognised as an expense.
-Judgement, the Group considers, amongst other factors, when the asset is available for use in the manner intended by management.
+Judgement is also required with respect to when an asset is ready to be amortised - in making this judgement, the Group considers, amongst other factors, when the asset is available for use in the manner intended by management.